vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 There is an overview of Pair Programming in [**Fundamentals of Modern Application Development learning path**](/learningpaths/application-development/pair-programming/).
 The following is a deeper dive into the topic.
 {{% /callout %}}

 How many people from your team have to [get hit by a bus (or win the lottery and retire)](https://en.wikipedia.org/wiki/Bus_factor) before your team is unable to function?
-Most companies that come to Tanzuy Labs have teams with a "bus count" or "lottery count" of 1.
+Most companies that come to Tanzu Labs have teams with a "bus count" or "lottery count" of 1.

 ![The Bus Count](images/image9.jpg)